International sanctions against Iran: EU sanctions against Iran

-Current oil contracts will be allowed to run until July 2012.

 In response to the sanctions, Ramin Mehmanparast, representative for Iran's foreign ministry, stated that the embargo would not significantly affect Iranian oil revenues.
 He further said that "any country that deprives itself from Iran's energy market, will soon see that it has been replaced by others."

-In addition, Iran's parliament is considering a law that would pre-empt the EU ban by cutting off shipments to Europe immediately, before European countries can arrange alternate supplies.
+In addition, Iran's parliament considered a law that would pre-empt the EU ban by cutting off shipments to Europe immediately, before European countries could arrange alternate supplies.

 On 12 April 2021, the European Union sanctioned eight Iranian militia commanders and security officials over human right abuses.

+In September 2023, it was announced that certain sanctions imposed by France, Germany and the UK on Iran would be retained.
+These sanctions were due to be lifted the following month under the JCPOA, but a decision was made to retain them in order to deter Tehran from selling drones and missiles to Russia.

+In May 2024, the European Union expanded the scope its sanctions regime against Iran, this time banning EU sales of components for missiles in addition to unmanned aerial vehicles, which were covered by a sanctions framework adopted in July 2023.

+In April 2025, the European Union imposed sanctions on seven Iranian prison and judicial officials, as well as two institutions, in response to what it described as a politically motivated campaign by Iran to detain EU citizens.
+The sanctions, which include asset freezes and travel bans, targeted individuals such as Hedayatollah Farzadi, head of Tehran's Evin Prison, and entities like Shiraz Central Prison (Adelabad Prison) and the Revolutionary Court of Shiraz.
+The EU cited severe human rights violations, including arbitrary detentions, denial of fair trials, and mistreatment of detainees.
+France, having two nationals detained under reportedly inhumane conditions, led the initiative and is preparing a complaint at the International Court of Justice, alleging violations of consular rights.

 SWIFT sanctions

-On 17 March 2012, following agreement two days earlier between all 27 member states of the Council of the European Union, and the Council's subsequent ruling, the SWIFT electronic banking network, the world hub of electronic financial transactions, disconnected all Iranian banks from its international network that had been identified as institutions in breach of current EU sanctions, and that further Iranian financial institutions could be disconnected from its network.
+On 17 March 2012, following agreement two days earlier between all 27 member states of the Council of the European Union, and the council's subsequent ruling, the SWIFT electronic banking network, the world hub of electronic financial transactions, disconnected all Iranian banks from its international network that had been identified as institutions in breach of current EU sanctions, and that further Iranian financial institutions could be disconnected from its network.